HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 7. General Operation/section 7-3 Public Service and emcomm.md

 Radiograms are used in both routine communications and in emergency situations.
 Handling formal traffic using radiograms is a key skill for any ham involved in public service or emergency communications.
 By mastering radiograms, you help ensure that critical messages get through, even when other communication systems are down.

+**Winlink**:

+While radiograms represent the traditional approach to message handling, modern emergency communications often use Winlink—a global radio email system.
+Winlink allows you to send and receive email when internet access is unavailable by connecting your radio to gateway stations that bridge to the internet.
+Each amateur gets an email address based on their callsign (like W1ABC@winlink.org).

+> **Key Information:** *Winlink relays messages using email addresses based on amateur callsigns.* {{< link id="T2C08" >}}

+During disasters when cell towers and internet infrastructure fail, Winlink has provided critical communication links for emergency responders and affected communities.
+Many ARES and RACES groups include Winlink capability as part of their emergency communications toolkit.

-> **Key Information:** When handling message traffic, focus on accuracy.
+When handling message traffic, focus on accuracy.
 Messages should be passed exactly as received without deciding whether they're worthy of relay or delivery.

 #### Non-emergency Public Service & Operating Guidelines